LifeScopeLabs/lifescope-etl/tutorial/step-3.md

 If a job fails 5 times, it gets sent to the dead letter queue.
 If we wanted to do some analysis on failed jobs to figure out why they failed, we'd have a record of them in the dead letter queue.

+Create a third queue called 'location-estimation', which should also be a Standard Queue.
+You can use 'Quick Create Queue' for this one.
+This queue will be used for estimating the Locations of Events for users from non-estimated Locations.

 #### Create IAM role
 Go to [IAM roles](https://console.aws.amazon.com/iam/home#/roles).
 Create a new role and click the Select button next to AWS Lambda.